ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 #### Replay attacks

-Replay attacks are not particularly concerning for SCITT or SCRAPI: once a statement is made it is intended to be immutable and non- repudiable, so making it twice should not lead to any particular issues.
+Replay attacks are not particularly concerning for SCITT or SCRAPI: once a statement is made, it is intended to be immutable and non- repudiable, so making it twice should not lead to any particular issues.
 There could be issues at the payload level (for instance, the statement "it is raining" may true when first submitted but not